On behalf of The Law Office of Gustavo E. Frances, P.A.

 Upon his divorce in 1994, Adams, a cardiologist in Florida at the time, was ordered to pay $2,500 a month in child support payments.
 He repeatedly refused to make those payments and, in 2008, a warrant was issued for his arrest.

 Since he stopped paying, he has racked up a bill for $4,219,040, including interest, for back child support.
 Investigators say that Adams fled to Israel to avoid making payments, but they believe he travels back to the US regularly.

 “Parents who fail to pay court-ordered support for the care of their children put an unnecessary strain on the custodial parent and the children, as well as on agencies that are tasked with enforcing these matters,” said the Office of the Inspector General.

 While this is an extreme case of child support neglect, parents across Florida struggle with figuring out how child support works.
-When you need a Fort Lauderdale child support attorney, you can turn to The Law Office of Gustavo E. Frances for help.
+When you need a child support lawyer in Fort Lauderdale, you can turn to The Law Office Of Gustavo E. Frances, P.A. for help.

 Florida law requires that both parents continue to support their children after separation, regardless of who has custody.
 The amount of child support that each parent is required to pay is determined by the family court using specific calculations.
 Everybody’s situation is different.

 - Healthcare costs